Office of Language Access

 Overseeing New York State's language access services for millions of New Yorkers with limited English proficiency.

-New York State Office of Language Access
+New York State Language Access Law and Statement on Federal Executive Order 14224

 American Sign Language